Ansys Charge Plus 2024 R1 What’s New

 “One of the things that we did to improve and leverage this capability as best as we can is we started using a new format for the data called HDF5 which is a binary file format which allows us to compress all the data very efficiently,” said EMA PhD Senior Scientist Kevin-Druis Merenda.
 “We can save the electromagnetic field vectors directly and visualize the magnitude, the X, Y, and Z components of the fields.”

 Users can visualize quantities in 3D quickly by creating a box to contain the fields to probe, Figure 1.
 Next the probe type is classified as either electric field, magnetic field, electric current, or air conductivity.
-Optionally, users can specify the time range which the results will be visualized along with the period between capturing results.
-After running the simulation, the results are superimposed on the geometry.
+Users can optionally specify the time range and the period for visualizing the capturing the results.
+Charge Plus superimposes the results on the geometry after running the simulation.
 Clipping planes slice through the results to find the region for users to inspect.

 Figure 1.
 New visualization starts by creating a box to contain the fields to probe.